TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/RenderingInTheFrontend/Index.rst

 Rendering in the Frontend
 =========================

-The explanations on this page never show how to display any RTE but describe how rendering of content should be done in the frontend when it was entered with help of a RTE.
+The explanations on this page don't show how to display an RTE but rather, describe how rendering of content should be done in the frontend when it was entered with help of an RTE.

 .. note::

-   For including a RTE in the frontend you can read :ref:`Using a RTE in the frontend <rte-frontend-introduction>`.
+   For including an RTE in the frontend you can read :ref:`Using a RTE in the frontend <rte-frontend-introduction>`.

 Fluid-templates
 ===============